 - Bees ensure good pollination: improving crop yields, and profits for farmers

-- Honey and beeswax are familiar products in every society, and generate worthwhile income
+- Honey and beeswax are valued products in every society, and generate worthwhile income

 - Bee hives can be made from local materials - they can be low cost or no cost – allowing anyone to get started.
 Bees are usually freely available – we always advise to use local bees